Frequently Asked Questions about CBD

 Quality!
 Reputation!
 And impact!
 We do source our gummies to certain locations in the Central Florida area - those we vouch for!

 Domestically, yes.
-Internationally, you would have to check the laws of the country you are traveling to.
+Internationally, you will have to check the laws of the country you are traveling to.

 Orders placed Monday to Thursday will be shipped the following business day.
 Orders places Friday to Sunday will be shipped on Monday, excluding major holidays.